Differences Between Border Collies and Australian Shepherds

 - Border Collie vs Australian Shepherd - size

 - Border Collie vs Australian Shepherd - character

-- Border Collie vs Australian Shepherd - maintenance
+- Border Collie vs Australian Shepherd - care

 - Border Collie vs Australian Shepherd - education and training